One of the most common treatment recommendations for a soft tissue injury is the RICER method and No HARM Protocol.

 (No) Massage: Massaging an injured area can promote blood flow and swelling, and ultimately do more damage if done too early.

-The Friendlies Physiotherapy Service have a walk-in sport injury clinic every Monday from 8.30am-9.30am to help treat patients with weekend sports injuries as soon as possible.
+The Friendlies Physiotherapy Service have a walk-in sports injury clinic every Monday from 8.30am-9.30am to help treat patients with weekend sports injuries as soon as possible.
 Find out more here.